opensearch-project/community/COMMUNICATIONS.md

 _Update Profile_

   * You may add your interests or keywords in the “What I do” section of your profile along with your Title and Company/Organization.
 This helps participants network and connect with each other by common interests.
   * Feel free to update your profile photo to something unique to you.
-All profile photos are subject to the [OpenSearch Code of Conduct](CODE_OF_CONDUCT.md) policies.
+All profile photos are subject to the [OpenSearch Software Foundation Code of Conduct](https://github.com/opensearch-project/.github/blob/main/CODE_OF_CONDUCT.md) policies.
   * Optionally share your pronouns by adding them to the end of your Full Name in your profile.
 This way other participants will be able to see them and be respectful to your communication preferences.
 Please also be respectful of other participants’ pronouns.

 ### Workspace Channels